BaoCodeLab/SweepCluster/README.md

        261896    inter-gene      -      gene242-gene243
        262321    CDS_synon       oppF   gene243

 ####   The operon file defines the genes in each operon with one line for each gene.
-Each gene contains five columns for gene ID, the start location of the gene, the end location of the gene, the orientation of the gene, and the operon name the gene belongs to.
-If the gene operons of the genome have not yet defined well, the column of operon name could be replaced by the gene ID.
+Each gene contains five columns, i.e., gene ID, the start location of the gene, the end location of the gene, the orientation of the gene, and the operon ID the gene belongs to.
+If the gene operons of the genome have not yet defined well, the column of operon ID could be replaced by the gene ID.
 However, the well-defined gene operons will be helpful for SNP clustering.
-An example looks like below:AP53_107  121551  122138  + Operon_30.
+       gene107   121551   122138   +   Operon_30
+       gene108   122299   123504   ‐   Operon_30
+       gene109   123889   126090   +   Operon_31
+       gene110   126356   126913   ‐   Operon_31
+       gene111   127281   128687   +   Operon_31
+       gene112   128757   129668   ‐   Operon_32

-####    The average recombination tract length can be estimated using the independent tools, such as ClonalFrame, or can be optimized using the script "recomb_lg_simulation.sh" in the package.
+####   The average recombination tract length can be simulated and optimized using the script "sweep_lg_simulation.sh" in the package.
-####    The maximum inter-SNP distance is used to optimize the identified clusters.
-The SNPs falling into the same gene/gene operon are initially defined to be in the same cluster, which may be longer than the estimated recombination tract length “recomb_lg”.
-However, multiple gene sweeping events may occur in the same gene/gene operon.
-This parameter will split the cluster if any inter-SNP distance is greater than the max_dist.
+####    The maximum inter-SNP distance is used to optimize the identification of clusters.
+Multiple gene sweeping events with large distances may occur in the same gene/gene operon.
+This parameter will split the cluster if any inter-SNP distance is greater than the specified threshold.
 This value may depend on the specific species.
-Default value is set to 4000 bp, which should be a good value for bacterial genomes of length ~ 1-3 Mbp.
+Default value is set to 1000 bp, which should be a good value for bacterial genomes.

 ### subcommands[Pval]: